Skip to content

 Configuring the Schema

-To take advantage of these type features, add the schema property to your endpoint config.
-It should be set to a file path or URL of the OpenAPI schema or an async function returning the parsed OpenAPI schema.
-The file can be in either JSON or YAML format.
+Add the schema property to your endpoint config.
+Set it to a file path or URL of the OpenAPI schema, or an async function returning the parsed OpenAPI schema.
+The file can be JSON or YAML format.

-The following schema will be used for the code examples on this page:
+The following schema is used for code examples on this page:

 Details